zwt233/AIR/README.md

 Environments: Xeon Platinum 8255C (CPU), 384GB (RAM), Tesla V100 32GB (GPU), Ubuntu 16.04 (OS).

-The PyTorch version we use is torch 1.7.1+cu101.
+The PyTorch version we use is torch 1.7.1+cu110.
 Please refer to the official website -- https://pytorch.org/get-started/locally/ -- for the detailed installation instructions.

-To install all the requirements:
+To install other requirements:

 ```setup
 pip install -r requirements.txt